-- On the 30 January 2012 the Proposed Plan was published.
+24 On the 30 January 2012 the Proposed Plan was published.
 The Council's current adopted Local Plans will eventually be replaced by the Local Development Plan.
-The Council's Development Plan Scheme sets out the timescale and stages leading to adoption.
-The Proposed Local Development Plan underwent a period of representation ending in April 2012 and is currently the subject of an examination, but it is not expected that the Council will be in a position to adopt the Local Development Plan before December 2014.
-The Proposed Local Development Plan 2012 is a material consideration in the determination of this application, reflecting a more up to date view of the Council than those contained in the relevant adopted Local Plan. - 30 Under the LDP, the site lies within the landward area of the plan, where the following policies are directly applicable.
+The Council's Development Plan Scheme sets out the timescale and stages leading following which a report was published on 11 October 2013 containing the Reporter's recommendations.
+The Council has a three month period to consider the Reporter's recommendations and the modified Plan will be published by 11 January 2014.
+This will be the Plan that the Council intends to adopt, subject to agreement by Scottish Ministers.
+Prior to adoption, the Proposed Local Development Plan 2012 is a material consideration in the determination of this application, reflecting a more up to date view of the Council than those contained in the relevant adopted Local Plan.

+Under the LDP, the site lies within the extended settlement boundary of Errol, where Policy RD1 is directly applicable.